A: To install WeDo 2.0 on Windows 7 please follow these steps:

 Verify the Dongle is installed correctly: Open Device Manager on the Windows 7 device.
 The Dongle has to be listed under ”Ports (COM & LPT)” as ”Bluegiga Bluetooth Low Energy”.

 The cause may also be related to the specific USB port.
 Try unplugging the dongle and reconnecting it to another USB port.
-Observe that Windows recognize the device and it is listed correctly in Device Manager.
+Observe that Windows recognise the device and it is listed correctly in Device Manager.
 It’s recommended to restart the machine after attempting this action before running WeDo 2.0 again.

 Verify there are no COM-port Conflicts.
 Observe this example image of Device Manager.